Pogodaanton/Plug-Electron/README.md

 I always appreciate if you contribute on this project.
 I tried to make the most user-friendly workspace setup I ever made, however there are still some catches.

 * You can install all depencies via `npm install`
+* Next step is to rebuild *mpris-service* for electron.
+Do that by typing in `npm run rebuild`.
-* If you want to tinker with [PlugAssist](https://github.com/Pogodaanton/PlugAssist), you have to upload the file to a web-server, as the <webview/> may not load local files.
+* **Note:** If you want to tinker with [PlugAssist](https://github.com/Pogodaanton/PlugAssist), you have to upload the file to a web-server, as the <webview/> may not load local files.
 Additionally the url has to start with `https://`.